 Total Deposits: Total deposits counted are deposits from true business revenue.
 Transfers, rebate credits and other deposits that do not look like business revenue deposits are not counted.

 Deposits: More deposits are better than fewer deposits.
 5 or more deposits on average per month is ideal.

 Overdrawn: The loan will not close and be withdrawn with an overdrawn account.
-A month to date activity statement shows the current balance.
+The most recent activity shows the current balance.
 Make a deposit and then provide a monthly activity statement.